Expensent

 2. How Expensify receives mail (quick recap)

 A two-sentence refresher so the rest of this guide makes sense.
 Expensify ingests receipts through receipts@expensify.com, and it only accepts mail from senders whose address is registered as a primary or secondary login on an Expensify account.
-SmartScan reads either the PDF/JPG/PNG attachment or the inline HTML of a forwarded vendor email and turns it into an expense under the sender's account.
+SmartScan then reads the attached receipt or forwarded receipt content and turns it into an expense under the sender's account.

 Full walkthrough of the single-receipt flow: prerequisites, file format and size limits, Copilot delegation, and the step-by-step forward are all in How to email receipts to Expensify.
 This page assumes you already have that basic forwarding working and want to scale it up.